Features

 How a recommendation gets its score

-Compatibility checks the simplest thing first: if you already own an equivalent piece of equipment, the product scores zero on compatibility — MuscleBuddy won't recommend a second flat bench when you've already logged one.
-Price fit compares the product's price against your stated budget band, if you've set one, favoring options in the middle of your range over ones at the edges.
-Popularity and curation round out the score from engagement data and admin-curated picks, and availability lightly deprioritizes anything not currently in stock.
+Compatibility handles the obvious thing first: own an equivalent piece of equipment and the product scores zero there.
+You logged a flat bench, so you will not be sold a flat bench.
+Price fit reads the product against the budget band you set, if you set one, and favors the middle of your range over the edges.
+Popularity and curation come from engagement data and hand-picked selections, and availability quietly pushes down anything out of stock.

-Rather than one flat product grid, the store organizes into shelves that only appear when the underlying signal is present.
-Own some equipment already?
-A "Complete Your Gym" shelf surfaces pieces that would unlock new exercises given what you have.
-Flagged a weak point in your per-muscle ranks?
-A "Train Your Weak Points" shelf appears.
-Running low on a compound you track?
-"Time to Restock" shows up.
-Mid-way through a nutrition phase like a cut or contest prep?
-"Phase Essentials" surfaces supplements suited to that phase.
+Instead of one flat grid, the store builds shelves, and a shelf only appears when there's a real signal behind it.
+Own some gear already?
+"Complete Your Gym" surfaces the pieces that would unlock new exercises given what you have.
+Ranks showing a weak point?
+"Train Your Weak Points" appears.
+Running low on something you track?
+"Time to Restock."
+Mid-cut, or deep in contest prep?
+"Phase Essentials."

-Every shelf is capped and sorted by score, so even a broad shelf like "Equipment" surfaces the best-fit items first rather than dumping the entire catalog in arbitrary order.
+Every shelf is capped and sorted by score, so even a broad one puts the best fit first instead of dumping the catalog on you in whatever order it came out of the database.

 Frequently asked